oghb/haxball-client/README.md

 * `extra`
 * `extra newvalue`

-**Although I don't support the choice**, considering the number of people who asked a command to uncap the extrapolation has also been added
+Although I don't support the choice, since it was highly requested a command to uncap the extrapolation is also available
 * `extraunlock`

 ##### Avatar